Regulatory actions for March 26, 2025

 March 26, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Restore Robotics.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Genelux, Palatin, Recode, Sanofi, Scholar Rock.

 Briefs